Learning to Persuade on the Fly: Robustness Against Ignorance: Introduction

+To motivate the problem we consider, we now describe two concrete examples in the domain of two-sided platforms.

-To make a concrete illustration, consider a platform that recommends content created by independent creators (``channels'') to its users.
-New channels regularly join the platform, and the \emph{distribution} of the quality and/or relevance of a channel's content is initially unknown to the platform.
-The users of the platform seek to consume fresh and high-quality content, while the platform itself may have other goals, such as maximizing content consumption, that is not fully aligned with users' interests.
-For each new content from a channel, the platform observes its quality/relevance (perhaps after an initial exploration or through in-house reviewers) and decides whether or not to recommend the content to its users.
-If the channel's content quality distribution is known, the platform can reliably make such recommendations that optimize its own goals while maintaining user satisfaction.
-However, in reality, the platform typically does not know the quality of a new channel, and thus must \emph{learn} to make such persuasive recommendations over time.
+\begin{example}[\textbf{Content recommendations by online media platforms}] Consider a media platform like YouTube or TikTok, that recommends content created by independent creators (``channels'') to its users.
+New channels regularly join the platform, and start producing content whose {\em quality distribution\/} is unknown to both the platform and its users.
+Here, by a content's quality, we refer to how engaging, interesting or relevant the users find the content.
+Despite this lack of knowledge, the platform faces the problem of deciding whether to recommend content from such new channels to its stream of users.
+In this context, the users seek to consume fresh and high-quality content, while the platform itself may have other goals, such as maximizing user engagement or increasing channel exposure, which are not fully aligned with users' interests.
+Furthermore, from extensive user-level data, the platform may have good estimates about the utility a user derives from consuming a particular content.
+A user encountering a new channel may have a prior belief about its quality distribution based on their past experiences in the platform, and from any information provided by the channel itself on their profile.
+Furthermore, the user may have additional (partial) information from any reviews or ratings left by previous users (or similar summary statistics).
+For each new content from a channel, the platform observes its quality (perhaps after an initial exploration or through in-house reviewers) and decides whether or not to recommend the content to its users.
+If the platform and the users know a channel's content quality distribution, the platform can reliably make recommendations that optimize its own goals while maintaining user satisfaction, by consistently mixing high-quality content with some mediocre ones.
+However, given the lack of such distributional information, the platform must \emph{learn} to make such recommendations over time, as the channel produces more content.~\Halmos \end{example}